madebyhiro/codem-transcode/README.markdown

 * `slots`; number of transcoding slots to use (i.e. the maximum number of ffmpeg child processes), defaults to the number of CPUs/cores in your machine
 * `encoder`; path to the ffmpeg binary, if it is in your path specifying only `ffmpeg` is sufficient, defaults to `ffmpeg`
 * `scratch_dir`; temporary files are written here and moved into the destination directory after transcoding, defaults to `/tmp`
+* `use_scratch_dir`; if set to false temporary files will be written to the output directory of your job, for setups that don't require or are not able to use a separate `scratch_dir`.
+Defaults to `true` so if you don't want to disable the `scratch_dir` you can also omit this option from your config file.

 Note that the default config will put the access_log and job database in `/var/log` and `var/db/` respectively.
 If you wish to put these in a different location please supply your own config.
 You can start the transcoder with your custom config using: